Marimba: Popular music

 Traditional marimba bands are especially popular in Guatemala, where they are the national symbol of culture, but are also strongly established in the Mexican states of Chiapas, Tabasco, and Oaxaca.
 They are also very popular in other Central American nations such as Honduras, El Salvador, Nicaragua, and Costa Rica, as well as among Afro-Ecuadorians and Afro-Colombians.

 There have been numerous jazz vibraphonists who also played the marimba.
 Notable among them are Gary Burton, David Friedman, Stefon Harris, Bobby Hutcherson, Joe Locke, Steve Nelson, Red Norvo, Dave Pike, Gloria Parker, Dave Samuels, and Arthur Lipner.

 Marimbist and vibraphonist Julius Wechter was the leader of a popular 1960s Latin-flavored band called Baja Marimba Band.
 Herb Alpert and his Tijuana Brass made frequent use of the marimba.

 Ruth Underwood played an electrically amplified marimba in Frank Zappa's The Mothers of Invention.

 The Rolling Stones' 1966 song "Under My Thumb" prominently features a marimba, played by Brian Jones.

 A marimba solo was in the hit 1975 Starbuck song "Moonlight Feels Right".

+In 1981, percussionist Budgie introduced the marimba on the Creatures' debut EP, Wild Things.

 The 1982 Toto hit "Africa" prominently features the marimba, played by Joe Porcaro.

+In 1982, English rock band The Psychedelic Furs released "Love My Way," which includes a marimba played by Todd Rundgren.

+Siouxsie Sioux in 1983 with her second band the Creatures, scored with the marimba as the main instrument a UK top twenty five single with "Miss the Girl" and a UK top twenty album with Feast.
+Her band performed the single on BBC television's popular show, Top of the Pops, introducing the marimba to a large audience.
+Siouxsie and the Banshees 1984 song "Swimming Horses also features a marimba.

 The version of the song "Tonight" by David Bowie and Iggy Pop featured on Bowie's 1984 album of the same title includes a marimba.

 Peter Gabriel's 1985 soundtrack album Birdy includes the song "Slow Marimbas."